 Katie is a native of Atlanta, where she currently resides, and has a bachelor’s degree in English and Creative Writing from the University of North Carolina at Chapel Hill.
 In 2018, she was selected by InvestmentNews as a winner of their 40 Under 40 award, recognizing her role in launching FFP’s successful Pro Bono for Cancer Campaign.

-This year marks Jamie’s 19th anniversary working in the nonprofit sector.
-Jamie is a Georgia native.
+This year marks Jamie’s 20th anniversary working in the nonprofit sector.
+Jamie is a native of Georgia.

 DIRECTOR, GRANTS & PROGRAMS

 Rachel Roth serves as Director of Grants and Programs for the Foundation for Financial Planning, managing FFP’s grantmaking and developing and executing programs that connect financial planners to those in need.
 Most recently, Rachel worked as a strategy consultant, advising nonprofit organizations in areas ranging from strategic planning to operations to program development.
 Prior to that, she served on the founding team of the Aspen Institute’s College Excellence Program.
 In this role, she managed the Aspen Prize for Community College Excellence, which strives to reward and shine a spotlight on community colleges that deliver exceptional student results and stimulate replication of practices leading to student success.
 Earlier in her career, Rachel was director of internal communications at Strayer University where she developed communications and change management strategies focused on students, alumni, and staff/faculty.
 She also worked at New Sector Alliance, a consulting and leadership development firm, where she recruited, trained, and coached teams of MBA students, undergraduates, and professional consultants to complete consulting engagements for nonprofit organizations.